 Welcome to Leopard Class 2020-21

-Hi all, welcome to the Leopard class web page.
+Welcome to the Leopard class web page.
 Here you will find news and photographs of our class so please keep an eye on it throughout the year.
-If you have any questions, please chat to us at the school gate or email email@example.com.

 Here is the Term 1 Leopard class newsletter, where you can find information on reading with your child, PE lessons and what we are learning about this term.
 Leopard newsletter Term 1